 The Fund provides certain healthcare insurance benefits for retired employees and their eligible dependents.
 Benefits are fully self-insured by the Fund and are administered through a third-party administrator.
 The full cost of benefits is covered by the plan.
 Management of the Fund has the authority to establish and amend benefit provisions of the Plan.
+An employee may receive a cash payout for their annual leave but not for sick leave.
 In lieu of cash payment at retirement, an employee may elect to use accumulated annual and accumulated sick leave toward their postemployment health care insurance premium.
 A retiree may convert two unused leave days into one month's insurance premium for single coverage or three unused leave days into one month's premium for family coverage.
 The Fund will pay monthly health insurance premiums of these retirees based on unused sick leave and/or annual leave at the time of retirement until the unused leave is fully utilized or until the retiree reaches the eligible age for Medicare.
 Accordingly, the maximum period for which a retiree may be entitled to such benefits would be twelve years.

 Employees covered by benefit terms.
-At June 30, 2023 and June 30, 2022, the following employees were covered by the benefit terms:
+At June 30, 2024 and June 30, 2023, the following employees were covered by the benefit terms: